Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 - Download and install the latest version of Terraform [here](https://www.terraform.io/downloads.html)

-  > **NOTE: Terraform 1.x or higher is supported for this deployment.
-Tested with Terraform v1.0.9+.**
+  > **Note:** Terraform 1.x or higher is supported for this deployment.
+Tested with Terraform v1.0.9+.

 - Create a `terraform.tfvars` file in the root of the terraform folder and supply some values for your environment.